 Given that the research team was based in Athens and the food bank team partners were 80 miles away in Atlanta, it was obvious at the outset that teleconferencing technology would be essential.
 We came to rely on Zoom (http://zoom.us), a videoconferencing software that enables meeting participants to participate from more than two locations.
 The research design was crafted and refined over the Had we been on an audio-only call, we course of a series of teleconferenced meetings.
-Once the project was under way, food to coevaluate progress to date, reflect on preliminary impressions and findings, and refine processes moving forward as time permitted.
+Once the project was under way, food bank staff and UGA researchers could meet have been poorly positioned to respond as to coevaluate progress to date, reflect on preliminary impressions and findings, and refine processes moving forward as time permitted.

-embodied research practices in supporting processes of inquiry.
-Teleconferencing of relationships of candor and trust among paired with a shared Google drive created members of the research team who were the effect of being in the same room with a embedded in different institutions.
-In this shared filing cabinet during meetings actually held over a distance of 80 miles, from a secondary line of affective communication two or three different offices.
-These crucial to occur, through body language, silence, partners could not be in the same room, engaging in proximate and embodied research evaluation, videoconferencing enabled us to listen to spoken language and body language as we worked to translate between action and reflection.
+embodied research practices in supportshared filing cabinet during meetings actutwo or three different offices.
+These crucial to occur, through body language, silence, input from food bank staff throughout the ence.
+When the researchers and food bank partners could not be in the same room, engaging in proximate and embodied research evaluation, videoconferencing enabled us to listen to spoken language and body language as we worked to translate between action and reflection.
 The visual dimension of videoconferencing seemed to strengthen the emerging research relationships.